ExtendJ - The JastAdd Extensible Java Compiler

 Java Compatibility

-Our goal is to eventually perfectly implement the Java specifications.
-We work toward improving compliance by finding and fixing compliance bugs.
-This requires a lot of testing, and we are very thankful for any compliance issues that you report.
+We work toward improving Java compatibility by finding and fixing bugs.
+This requires a lot of testing, and we are very thankful for any compatibility issues that you report.
 Please look at the compiance issues page for more information.
 If you encounter a Java compliance error, please report it to our issue tracker.

 To test compatibility we use continuous integration to compile and test Open Source projects with ExtendJ.
 Currently each commit of ExtendJ is tested on Ant 1.9.9, Antlr 4.7.1, JaCoP 4.0.0, and JUnit 4.12.